MicrosoftDocs/azure-devops-docs/docs/build-release/get-started/aspnet-4-ci-cd-azure-automatic.md

 1. Select **Choose repository** and select the type of repository where you stored your app's source code.
-   You have a choice of **Visual Studio Team Services**, **GitHub** or **External Git** (a Git type repository not hosted in Team Services or GitHub).
+   You have a choice of **Visual Studio Team Services**, **GitHub** or **External Git** (a Git type repository not hosted in VSTS or GitHub).

    ![Specifying the type of source code repository](_img/continuous-app-service/02.png)